 So, in the short window of time available to us to save Natural species, would it not be foolish to depend on a groundswell of love for Nature?
 Especially while Nature is fast receding from human horizons, which are at the same time shrinking within economic brackets and media bubbles?
 Even at the physical level, most of us now live in cities, and in many cases we may not even have the opportunities to look beyond our neighbourhoods.
 So, if an ecologist’s hopes for a once-again thriving Natural World are to be manifested on the ground, really, on what diminished patch of weedy wilderness can the whole of humanity’s love be trained?
 I mean the personal love of the system?
 The intimacy with Wild Nature as a unit?
 No, in the end I don’t believe evo-ecological systems can be ‘felt’ on the scale needed.

-In Part 3 of The Journey we set out “to discover if we could apply our body-minds just as passionately not only to organisms like ourselves, but to ecological ‘systems’ — which are fundamentally conceptual.”
+In Step 3 of The Journey we set out “to discover if we could apply our body-minds just as passionately not only to organisms like ourselves, but to ecological ‘systems’ — which are fundamentally conceptual.”
 What was the point?
 Is it really “better to have loved and lost than never to have loved at all?”
 But, what of the staggering dimensions of that loss!
-For it’s not enough that we naturally love organisms that arise and pass away like our perceptions and thoughts do; not enough even that we look far beyond our own equally mortal organisms; but we reached out to love a pre-human Spirit — another ‘creative intelligence’!
+For it’s not enough that we naturally love organisms that arise and pass away like our perceptions and thoughts do; not enough even that we look far beyond our own equally mortal organisms; but we reached out to love a pre-human Spirit — another ‘Creative Intelligence’!
 It’s not enough that our inner scientist is fascinated by the ontogenetic cycling of genetic programs or the reiteration of habitual motor-programs, but we wanted to become intimate with the ‘phylogeny’ of the undirected, cumulative, and uniquely surprising evolutionary process.